Losant/losant-docs/docs/workflows/accessing-payload-data.md

 Note that, when doing string comparisons in expressions, it is **not** necessary to wrap any string template in quotes to "stringify" the output.
 The expression will be evaluated with the output of the template string serving as a variable; for example `{{foo}} === 'bar'` or `{{bat}} !== {{baz}}`.

+Below are lists of operators, keywords and functions supported in expressions.
+If you have use cases that are not handled by these, please let us know in our [forums](https://forums.losant.com).

 ### Supported Operators

 Expressions support the following operators: